Emily Summers: Consultation

 She has been actively involved with the Dallas Museum of Art for over thirty-six years, where she served as a design consultant for its Horchow Auditorium with architect Gluckman Mayner.

 She held a staff position as director of Exhibitions and Fundraising from 1989 to 1992, and currently serves on the Building Committee.

-Summers served on the President’s Advisory Council for the Dallas Center for Performing Arts, and consulted and contributed to the interiors of its new Dee and Charles Wyly Theatrer and Margot and Bill Winspear Opera House.
+Summers served on the President's Advisory Council for the Dallas Center for Performing Arts, and consulted and contributed to the interiors of its new Dee and Charles Wyly Theatre and Margot and Bill Winspear Opera House.

 Her work for Dee and Charles Wyly Theater in Dallas was in collaboration with architects Joshua Prince-Ramus and Rem Koolhaas & Associates.

 She consulted on the Margot and Bill Winspear Opera House, designed by Spencer de Grey and Norman Foster + Partners, and designed, with Gensler Dallas, the interiors for the Dallas Opera Offices at the Opera House.

 She completed two adaptive reuse projects for historic homes at the Dallas Arboretum with architects Booziotis and Company.
 The DeGolyer house, completed in 1940 by architect Denmen Scott and Burton Schutt, is a 21,000 square foot estate in the Spanish Colonial Revival style.

 The Camp House, completed in 1938 by architect John Staub, was originally the 8,500 square foot home of Alex Camp and Roberta Coke Camp.

 These two projects were awarded by the Preservation Dallas and by the American Society of Interior Designers Texas Chapter for their achievement in adaptive reuse.

 Art and design collections

-Summers also has a thirty-six year affiliation with the Dallas Museum of Art and is a member of the Architecture and Design Council at the Palm Springs Art Museum.
-Summers expertise of the international art market through her yearly visits to art shows, dealers, and galleries across the globe have established her most defining characteristic as an interior designer.
-Summers integration of fine art and the applied arts have been widely recognized.
+Summers has a 36-year affiliation with the Dallas Museum of Art and is a member of the Architecture and Design Council at the Palm Springs Art Museum.
+Her expertise in the international art market, cultivated through yearly visits to art shows, dealers, and galleries globally, has established her signature approach as an interior designer.
+Her integration of fine art and applied arts has been widely recognized.

 Summers clients' collections feature Modern American Art, Contemporary British Art, ceramics, sculpture, commission pieces and installations, photography, and 20th century furniture and functional design.